MegaMan NT Warrior: Anime

 EXE is roughly split into two separate storylines.
 The first concerns the original World Three and Mr. Wily's plan on finding the Ultimate NetNavi, culminating in the N1 Grand Prix, a NetBattling tournament.
 At its conclusion, the Ultimate NetNavi PharaohMan awakens from his slumber and proceeds to claim the net as his own, deleting MegaMan in the process.
-PharaohMan would eventually be weakened by the two tournament finalists, ProtoMan and a newly rebuilt MegaMan, leading to his capture by Wily.
-The second half of the season has the characters take on Grave, a NetMafia syndicate spearheaded by Wily that seeks to create a virus beast with the capability to destroy the net.
+PharaohMan would eventually be weakened by the two tournament finalists, ProtoMan and a newly rebuilt MegaMan with Style Change option, leading to his capture by Wily.
+The second half of the season has the characters take on Grave, a NetMafia syndicate spearheaded by Wily that seeks to create a virus beast with the capability to destroy the Net.

 Months later, Lan's father Dr. Yuichiro Hikari completes his research on the Synchro Chip, a device that enables Operators and NetNavis to become one through the use of Cross Fusion.
 This development coincides with a plot by Nebula (led by the notorious Dr. Regal) and the Darkloids to take over both the human and cyberworlds.
 Lan manages to use the then-untested Synchro Chip to Cross Fuse with MegaMan and defeat the Darkloids that materialize in the real world with the aid of Dimensional Area Generators.
 Because of this, Lan is invited to become a NetSaver (Net Savior), an Official NetBattler charged with protecting the net.
 As a result of Cross Fusion, MegaMan loses his Style Change option, but instead gains the ability to use Double Soul (Soul Unison) with which allows him to combine his powers with other NetNavis.

 Following the end of Axess, Duo, a being from outer space who seeks to destroy humanity after witnessing the chaos caused by Dr. Regal, appears.
 Intrigued by Cross Fusion, he decides to spare mankind temporarily, bestowing a test upon the main characters to assess whether or not humans truly merit survival.
 He sends his subordinate, Slur, to Earth, where she hands Navis possessing the powers of Duo's asteroid to unsuspecting people to observe what they will do with such might.
-Lan and the other net saviors must work together to foil Duo and his subordinate.
+Lan and the other Net saviors must work together to foil Duo and his subordinate.
 In the process, Neo WWW is formed by Tesla Gauss to cause havoc.
 Dr. Regal also returns during the movie, and again towards the end of Stream, with the focus of Stream shifting to time travel.